mnooner256/pyqrcode/README.md

 Unlike other generators, all of the helpers can be controlled manually.
 You are free to set any or all of the properties of your QR code.

-QR codes can be saved as SVG, PNG (by using the [pypng](https://pypi.python.org/pypi/pypng/) module), or plain text.
-They can also be displayed directly in most Linux terminal emulators.
+QR codes can be saved as SVG, XBM, EPS, PNG (by using the [pypng](https://pypi.python.org/pypi/pypng/) module), or plain text.
+They can also be displayed directly in most Linux terminal emulators and Tkinter.
 PIL is not used to render the image files.

 The pyqrcode module attempts to follow the QR code standard as closely as possible.
 The terminology and the encodings used in pyqrcode come directly